qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 We first need to load the data to work with.

 * Start a new QGIS project;
-* Before loading all the data we will add a background map.
+* If you want you can add a background map.
 Open the :guilabel:`Browser` and load the :guilabel:`OSM` background map from the :guilabel:`XYZ Tiles` menu.

 .. image:: img/osm_swellendam.png
    :align: center